-- Parking within 30 feet of a stop signs, yield signs and traffic signals.
+- Parking within 30 feet of stop signs, yield signs and traffic signals.

-State law (RCW 46.61.575, requires that vehicles on two-way roads be parked “with the right-hand wheels parallel to and within 12 inches of the right-hand curb or as close as practicable to the right edge of the right-hand shoulder."
+State law, RCW 46.61.575, requires that vehicles on two-way roads be parked “with the right-hand wheels parallel to and within 12 inches of the right-hand curb or as close as practicable to the right edge of the right-hand shoulder."
 This provision in state law prohibits vehicles from parking backward, or facing opposite the adjacent travel direction, on two-way roads.

-Clark County Code (CCC 10.10 Truck and Trailer Parking on Residential Streets, prohibits trucks weighing more than 10,000 pounds and trailers measuring more than 20 feet long from parking in residential areas.
+Clark County Code, CCC 10.10 Truck and Trailer Parking on Residential Streets, prohibits trucks weighing more than 10,000 pounds and trailers measuring more than 20 feet long from parking in residential areas.
 This code section does not apply to vehicles that are loading or unloading.

 Public Works does not enforce parking laws.
 For enforcement inquiries, residents should contact the Clark County Sheriff's Office or call the sheriff's speeding hotline: 564.397.2211 ext.
 5482.

 Many parking issues can be resolved through courteous discussions with your neighbors.